 Nothing to do with Shipping, but this principle also appears in Professional Wrestling: there is a maxim that, if a promotion features two black wrestlers, they will always either be in a tag team together or feuding against one another.
 Even in 2008, the (black) Shelton Benjamin was the man chosen to feud against the debuting (and so black he rapped his way to the ring) R-Truth.

 Granted, Shelton's own tag partner is white.
 Same with the Dudley Boyz/Team 3D

 Some fag hags have an annoying habit of playing matchmaker to their gay and bisexual friends ("My cousin's gay, you guys should hang out!"), giving no regard to their personalities, interests, or physical tastes.
-Such attempts can work for the would-be couple, but are usually awkward at best and insensitive at worst.
+A Perfectly Arranged Marriage is theoretically possible, but such attempts are usually awkward at best and insensitive at worst.

 In a similar vein, if you're out at work or school, and there's one other openly gay or bi coworker/classmate of the same sex, everyone will ask if you considered dating that person, and will be genuinely shocked if you explain that they're not your type or that you dislike them.

 Also happens with people in certain groups (Goths, Bikers, Gamers, Anime fans, etc.), which could be about friends or pairings, in which people don't seem to realize that not all, say, Goths get along with each other.
 Having similar interests, taste in music, and/or clothing are not the only thing that attracts people to each other.

 It happens with race too.
 If there are two people of the same race in a group of friends (especially if they're the only ones of that race in the group) and they are the opposite gender, guess how often people on the outside looking in will assume that they're dating each other, and not someone else in the group who's a different race and/or the same sex.
 If it comes out that they aren't dating, guess how many people will start Shipping them anyway.